Scott Disick Spends Labor Day Weekend with Kourtney Kardashian After Sofia Richie Split

 Scott Disick spent Labor Day Weekend on a boat ride with former flame Kourtney Kardashian and their 5-year-old son Reign.
-Disick posted snaps from their day out on the ocean on his Instagram story.
-The first pic reads “baby driver” and shows him sitting at the wheel of a boat with Reign on his lap taking the wheel.
-Kardashian can be spotted sitting in the back of the boat.
+Disick posted snaps from their day out on the ocean to his Instagram story.
+The first pic had the words “baby driver” and showed him sitting at the wheel of the boat with Reign on his lap, taking the wheel.
+Kardashian can be spotted sitting in the back.

-A second pic shows off their blue boat from the front.
-Disick’s bright yellow and blue floral short sleeve button down can be clearly spotted from afar as he stands at the helm.
+A second pic showed off the blue boat from the front.
+Disick’s bright yellow and blue floral short-sleeve button-down can be clearly spotted from afar as he stands at the helm.

-The third pic features Kardashian’s new puppy, Ruby, wrapped up in a sweatshirt which Disick belovingly nicknamed “Rube.”
+The third pic featured Kardashian’s new puppy, Ruby, wrapped up in a sweatshirt.
+Disick lovingly nicknamed the pooch “Rube.”

-Kardashian also posted pics from the outing.
-She posted a boat selfie on her Instagram story.
-She wore a blue boat hat and orange sunglasses.
-The angle gives a busty view of her assets in a bright orange bikini.
-She introduced the world to Ruby holding her while sitting on the back of their blue boat.
-She held the dog by her stomach accentuating her curves in the bright orange bikini. “say hi to Ruby,” the caption reads.
-The picture has turned heads already receiving over 1.2 million likes and over 5,000 comments.
+Kardashian also posted pics from the outing on Instagram.
+In one, she wore a blue hat and sunglasses, and the angle gave a busty view of her assets in a bright orange bikini.
+She introduced the world to Ruby, holding her while sitting on the boat.
+She held the dog by her stomach and wrote, “say hi to Ruby” in the caption.
+The picture has turned heads, already receiving more than 1.2 million likes and 5,000 comments.

 “We love Ruby,” one fan enthused.